 - Dependent is encouraged to complete FAFSA each year

 - The Tuition Remission benefit is available for up to 150% of the hours required for degree.

 - Students must earn at least 75% of hours attempted at MC, as consistent with the financial assistance satisfactory academic progress policies.

 Meredith College participates in two exchange programs.
 These are scholarship programs.
-Employees are eligible to apply to the program but there is no assurance of approval.
+Employees are eligible to apply to the program on behalf of their dependents but there is now assurance of approval.
 Generally the decision to approve is made by the importing school and a student must meet their guidelines for acceptance to the program.
-Additional information about these programs and application forms will be available in the Office of the Associate Vice President for Enrollment Management.
+Additional information about these programs and application forms will be available in the Office of the Associate Provost for Enrollment Management.

 The Council of Independent Colleges (CIC) is an international membership of colleges and universities in several countries dedicated to assisting faculty and staff with the costs of higher education.
-This includes students enrolled in part-time study and graduate programs.
 Details about the CIC tuition exchange program »

 Imports refer to dependents of Employees of CIC or TE Colleges/Universities who wish to come to Meredith College.

 - Must be certified by CIC or TE school where sponsor is employed